Delirium

 • Review all medications being taken (type and number)

-• Follow medicines optimization protocols
+• Follow medicine optimisation protocols

 Poor nutrition